angular/angular/aio/README.md

 * `yarn docs-lint` - check that the doc gen code follows our style rules.
 * `yarn docs-test` - run the unit tests for the doc generation code.

 * `yarn boilerplate:add` - generate all the boilerplate code for the examples, so that they can be run locally.
-Add the option `-- --local` to use your local version of Angular contained in the "dist" folder.
+Add the option `--local` to use your local version of Angular contained in the "dist" folder.
 * `yarn boilerplate:remove` - remove all the boilerplate code that was added via `yarn boilerplate:add`.
 * `yarn generate-plunkers` - generate the plunker files that are used by the `live-example` tags in the docs.
 * `yarn generate-zips` - generate the zip files from the examples.
 Zip available via the `live-example` tags in the docs.